 Slips are the places where you park your watercraft.
 In most cases, there are two parallel fingers on either side of the boat and the front of the boat moors into the main part of the dock.

 Fingers are the two parts of the dock that are perpendicular to the main dock and create two decks on either side of your boat when it is moored.

 - Cleats – Cleats are the fixtures, typically mounted on the edge of the deck surface of a dock, that boats can be tied to for mooring purposes.

-- Mooring Poles – Mooring poles are fixed into the bed of the body of water with an auger and typically attached to the dock.
+- Mooring Poles – Installers fix the mooring poles into the bed of the body of water with an auger and typically attached to the dock.

 So, this covers the basic anatomy of a boat dock.
 Once you have designed your boat dock, you can choose the finishing details.
 Wahoo Docks has much available, including accessories and furniture.

 Wahoo Docks is the leading aluminum floating dock manufacturer in North America.
 As the pioneer of the heavy-framed aluminum dock over two decades ago, our experience is unmatched.
 Contact Wahoo Docks today.